tdavidcl/ndspmhd-examples/MHD-NONIDEAL/test1-Choi/README-choi.txt

 The wave is in v_z and B_z, so to visualise it, plot v_z (or B_z) against x:

-nsplash ambipolar_0*.dat -y 4 -x 1 -dev /xw
+splash ambipolar_0*.dat -y 4 -x 1 -dev /xw

 The main interesting aspect is to compare the kinetic energy as a function of time: